Wolverine971/9takes/src/blog/enneagram/enneagram-and-mental-illness.md

 <article class="section-content">

-## Mental Health Risks of the Enneagram Type 8: The Challenger
+## Type 8: Anger Management Issues and Antisocial Behavior

 Type 8s are susceptible to a range of mental health challenges, including: